 Over time, social mores relaxed and the moral panic around comic books faded.
 The Superhero genre began deliberately distancing itself from Silver Age silliness in an attempt to prove that comic books were a medium that could tell stories that were relevant to adults as well as kids and could deal with serious real-world issues.
 This trend toward a more serious tone and more socially relevant stories continued throughout the Bronze Age and culminated in the grim darkness of the Dark Age.
 In the Modern Age, however, the pendulum has started to swing back (which might qualify the various Ages as parts of a Cyclic Trope).
 Batman: The Brave and the Bold, which ran from 2008-2011, attempted to revive the age in a modern setting.

 - Amazing Spider-Man — Most successful instance of the Marvel style.

-- Lee-Ditko Spider-Man (1962-1966) — The initial and defining run of the character, which over it's 4 year span introduced many of Spidey's friends and foes, and to this day remains the foundation for the character.
+- The Amazing Spider-Man (Lee & Ditko) (1962-1966) — The initial and defining run of the character, which over it's 4 year span introduced many of Spidey's friends and foes, and to this day remains the foundation for the character.

 - The Night Gwen Stacy Died (1973) — Often credited with ending the Silver Age, as mentioned below.